Google Sites is Google’s free website builder software that it offers as part of the G Suite of Drive, Email, Hangouts

 Ok – this is is the “new Google site” product that we’re going to talk about.
-This is Google’s main website builder software.
+This is Google’s main site builder software.
 It is available for anyone with a Google Account.
 It not only lives on Google Drive – but it is marketed with Sheets, Docs, Drawings and more.
 You’ll be able to find your Google website with your latest Google Sheet and Google Doc saves.

 6. New Google Sites (Google Workspace)

 Ok – this software is the same as the free Google Sites, except that it is built for business subscribers to the Google Workspace (the old Google Apps for Business).
 It is exactly the same as the free Google Sites, but has different account permissions and generally receives product updates – like custom domain mapping – sooner than the free version.

 Let’s look at the pros & negatives.

 Pros of Google Sites

 Google Sites has a lot going for it.
 I know an eCommerce store owner who started and ran her store for 2 years before she began to look for a new solution (though it took a lot of hacking around with PayPal scripts).
 Here are the major pros.

 Google Sites is free with unlimited use, traffic, and websites.
 This is possibly the most compelling part of Google Sites.